Berkeley-CS61B/website-sp24/projects/proj2b/index.md

 ## Getting Started

 {: .warning}
 **IMPORTANT NOTE:** You should *really* complete **Project 2B/C: [Checkpoint](https://www.gradescope.com/courses/708063/assignments/4133684)** first before starting coding, or even designing your project.
 We think this would be helpful for your understanding of the project.
-We will also require to submit a [design document](https://docs.google.com/document/d/1Vx7QAz4HFN0rEFFEt5rocY2X5AWVcIFFpRmD8vhegOM/edit?usp=sharing) to the gradescope.
-More details about design document can be found in [Deliverable and Scoring.](#deliverables-and-scoring).
+We will also require you to submit a [design document](https://docs.google.com/document/d/1Vx7QAz4HFN0rEFFEt5rocY2X5AWVcIFFpRmD8vhegOM/edit?usp=sharing) to Gradescope.
+More details about design document can be found in [Deliverables and Scoring.](#deliverables-and-scoring).

 {: .task}
 Complete **Project 2B/C: [Checkpoint](https://www.gradescope.com/courses/708063/assignments/4133684)**